 These are made of porcelain, and are designed and fabricated in the lab, and hence require two visits.
 As they are made in the lab they cost more than composite veneers.

-Advantages over porcelain veneers:
+Advantages of porcelain veneers:

 These are made in the chair directly in the patient’s mouth with white composite (plastic) material.

-Advantages over composite veneers:
+Advantages of composite veneers:

 We understand that every individual has different circumstances and needs.
 Why don’t you organise a consultation and we can help you the find the most suitable option for you?